Culture

 Asked about his origins and links to Bokwaongo, Njie Mbonde said he is from the Wondiwa family.

 “My mom is Etome.
 My father is Wondiwa.
-My paternal grandfather served as Wondiwa kingmaker for over 40 years.
+And my paternal grandfather served as Wondiwa kingmaker for over 40 years.
 I guess you know Mr. Emmanuel Moanga Mbwaye.
-That’s my maternal Grandfather.
-Except they claim I have two mothers,” he is quoted as saying.
+That’s my maternal grandfather.
+However, they claim I have two mothers,” he is quoted as saying.

 Concerning the allegations of bribing kingmakers with FCFA 6 million, Njie Mbonde denied the claims and asked those making them to prove them in court.

 “Bought with which money?
-Do I have money more than the MP or a bushfaller?
+Do I have more money than the MP or a bushfaller?
 They were given 10 months to bribe but failed.
 It’s normal for Mola Njoh to support him.
 He is a Wonjia man who was part of the land selling in the village.
 My coming is frightening to him.
-Julius Ikome was not supported even by his own family, reason why they had five candidates at the start.
-My dear, I have received all the six kingmakers and Family Heads.
+Julius Ikome was not supported even by his own family, which is why they had five candidates at the start.
+My dear, I have received all the six kingmakers and family heads.
 We have gone past that level.
 Let them go to court,” he said.

 Recent Posts